Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 \subsubsection{Conflict: Sample Acquisition Cost vs. Full-scale Replication}

-The core objective of DT technology is to create a high-fidelity digital mirror of a physical entity in order to manage and operate that entity.
+The core objective of DT technology is to create a high-fidelity digital mirror of a physical entity.
 This demand for comprehensive replication inherently requires vast and diverse data samples.
 For example, creating a spacecraft's DT requires exhaustive scan data from nearly every component of the original \cite{li2021digital}.

-SAGSIN operates globally, with sparse device distribution being a key characteristic.
+SAGSIN operates globally and features a key characteristic of sparse device distribution.
 Perception units in the PCCA loop cannot monitor every location, and this limitation is exacerbated by fragile communication channels, which degrade the quality and quantity of data reaching the DT.
 Furthermore, the extreme heterogeneity in SAGSIN severely impacts the PCCA loop; the different types of nodes further increase the DT modeling workload, while differing data formats and communication protocols increase the cost of sample acquisition \cite{cui2022sagin}.

 Arguably, the foundation of DT's ``mirror replication'' mismatches at the very first step of the PCCA loop in SAGSIN.
 DT assumes data is abundantly available, whereas the physical state of SAGSIN, at the source of the PCCA, is sparse and costly to acquire.